nathan-renard/python-ai-agent/README.md

-# python-ai-agent
-Academic only, a Python AI Agent using Gemini
+# Python AI Agent

+## Descrition
+An AI agent using Gemini that performs some simple tasks meant for academic purposes and practice.